 As far as cost per square foot, bump-out additions look like they cost more than larger builds.
 However, when said and done, they cost less since you don't need to hire extra contractors or county permits to add a bump-out to your home.
 According to Lawn Starter, a bump out costs $4,000 to as high as $30,000, depending on the square feet.

 Full additions add space and more sq feet to your home.
 You can add a new bedroom to another man cave, lounge area, or parlor—the potential projects are just limited by your budget and the size of your property.

 However, full additions can be the most costly and complicated of the five additions and require more time to finish.
 According to Home Advisor, a full addition can cost between $20,849 and $72,544, the average runs at $46,448, and the cost will increase if you want to build a more complicated addition.

-These full home additions can take a long time to plan and built, as they require you to employ many types of contractors to deal with HVAC, electricity, and plumbing.
+These full room additions can take a long time to plan and build, as they require you to employ many types of contractors to deal with HVAC, electricity, and plumbing.
 Well, depending on the kind of room addition.
 You will also need to apply for permits through your city or county before you can start the project.

 Full additions will take more time to accomplish.
 If you don't like the hassle, consider asking the contractor to do the overnight hours for construction.
 Often, the work is more productive and better than daytime construction.
-It's cooler, which can be essential if your house is situated in a hot region.
+In addition, it's cooler, which can be essential if your house is in a hot region.

 Night work can save time if you have a deadline or increase productivity and reduce project length.
 However, don't think about nighttime construction if you have neighbors nearby, as it can get loud!